-On the Effective Date (i) the Board of Directors of JM MHC will consist of the same directors that comprise the Board of Directors of JMIC immediately prior to the Effective Date, (ii) the Principal Officers of JM MHC will be the same individuals serving in those positions for JMIC immediately prior to the Effective Date, (iii) the Board of Directors of Converted JMIC will consist of the key executives in charge of the operations of Converted JMIC, (iv) the Principal Officers of Converted JMIC will be the same individuals serving as the Principal Officers of JM MHC, (v) the Board of Directors of JM New Holdings will consist of the key executives in charge of the operations of JM New Holdings will consist of the key executives in charge of JM New Holdings, and (vi) the Principal Officers of JM MHC.
-For more information regarding the proposed directors and executive officers of JM MHC.
-For JEWELERS MUTUAL HOLDING COMPANY, JM NEW HOLDINGS, INC., AND JEWELERS MUTUAL INSURANCE COMPANY, SI" attached hereto as Exhibit I.
+On the Effective Date (i) the Board of Directors of JM MHC will consist of the same directors that comprise the Board of Directors of JMIC immediately prior to the Effective Date, (ii) the Principal Officers of JM MHC will be the same individuals serving in those positions for JMIC immediately prior to the Effective Date, (iii) the Board of Directors of Converted JMIC will consist of the key executives in charge of the operations of Converted JMIC, (iv) the Principal Officers of Converted JMIC will be the same individuals serving as the Principal Officers of JM MHC, (v) the Board of Directors of JM New Holdings will consist of the key executives in charge of the operations of JM New Holdings, and (vi) the Principal Officers of JM New Holdings will be the same individuals serving as the Principal Officers of JM MHC.
+For more information regarding the proposed directors and executive officers of JM MHC, Converted JMIC and JM New Holdings, see "DIRECTORS AND OFFICERS OF JEWELERS MUTUAL HOLDING COMPANY, JM NEW HOLDINGS, INC., AND JEWELERS MUTUAL INSURANCE COMPANY, SI" attached hereto as Exhibit I.